heilaaks/snippy/docs/dev/SCRIBBLING.md

        None == not given to configs source

        This is not nice because content data not give is empty tuple.
 Should be None if not give?
+Digest is the only parameter that needs None?